 however, it's what I was born to do."

 "I thought that your presentation was very interesting.
 Your energy and enthusiasm on the subject was contagious!
 We’re extremely interested in further research."

 Mammy's was created to facilitate lessons for all learners.
 Through facilitated interactive lessons, children engage, construct, and learn difficult topics such as slavery, emancipation, reconstruction, and freedom for all.
 Young audiences will become immersed in themes of self-sufficiency, strength, tenacity, and courage.

-During customized presentations, students will examine artifacts, interpret articles, and participate in various hands-on activities.
+During customized presentations, students will examine artifacts, interpret evidence, and participate in various hands-on activities.
+Programs include:

-From the eventful kitchen of Mammy Annabelle, Rebecca learns how to make butter with her grandmother.
+Churning & Learning from the eventful kitchen of Mammy Annabelle, Lila learns how to make butter with her grandmother.
 She was very excited until she learned it was a lot of hard work.
-Mammy Annabelle was delighted to learn about Rebecca's secret.
+Mammy Annabelle was delighted to learn about Lila's secret.
 It all unfolds as they were churning and learning about life in Louisiana.
-Program includes Storytelling & butter making activity.
+Program includes storytelling & a butter making activity.

-Experience life in the 18th & 19th century.
-This program is perfect for festivals and larger settings.
-Program includes artifact exploration, historical games, outdoor cooking, storytelling, craft making, and more.
-Mammy's has provided kids activities for local festivals such as Congo Square Rhythms and Louisiana Cajun- Zydeco.
+Mammy's has provided kids activities for local festivals such as Juneteenth, Congo Square Rhythms and Louisiana Cajun- Zydeco.

 Engagements can be facilitated in classrooms, libraries, community center, home, church, museum, and fields.